 - From 4 weeks to 2 weeks prior to the race date a refund of 70% will be made.
 This applies to individual races and the Grand Slam

 Your race entry is non-transferable.
-We operate a waiting list, so any unwanted race numbers will be used by someone waiting patiently on the list.
+We operate a waiting list when appropriate, so any unwanted race numbers will be used by someone waiting patiently on the list.
 Using someone else’s number can have serious consequences in the event of an emergency.
-The accuracy of the race results can also be affected to the detriment of fellow runners.
-Therefore any competitor using someone else’s number will be disqualified from the race and any future Dales Trail Series events
+The accuracy of the race results and Grand Slam placings can also be affected to the detriment of fellow runners.
+Therefore any competitor using someone else’s number or allowing their number to be used by another runner will be disqualified from the race and any future Dales Trail Series events.

 There will be no deferrals until the following year.
 Please use the refund process